TZstatsADS/Spring2020-Project1-Stephanielovdata/doc/Proj1_desc.md

 In this project you will carry out an exploratory data analysis of the corpus of song lyrics and write a blog on interesting findings.

 You are tasked to explore the texts using tools from text mining and natural language processing such as sentiment analysis, topic modeling, etc, all available in `R` and write a blog post using `R` Notebook.
 Your blog should be in the form of a `data story` blog on interesting trends and patterns identified by your analysis of these song lyrics.

-Data from the HappyDB project can be found on [GitHub](https://github.com/rit-public/HappyDB/tree/master/happydb/data).
-Before carrying out any analysis, you should read the [description of the data files](https://github.com/rit-public/HappyDB).

 Even though this is an individual project, you are **encouraged** to discuss with your classmates online and exchange ideas.